 The seven CPC regions were chosen after soliciting interest from payers nationally.
 Regions with the highest collective market penetration of payers willing to align their payment models to support the five CPC functions were selected.
 Eligible practices in each market were invited to apply to participate and start delivering enhanced health care services in the fall of 2012.
 Practices were selected in mid-2012 through a competitive application process in each selected region based on their use of health information technology, ability to demonstrate recognition of advanced primary care delivery by accreditation bodies, service to patients covered by participating payers, participation in practice transformation and improvement activities, and diversity of geography, practice size and ownership structure.
-The CPC initiative is currently in program year two of four and scheduled to end in December 2016.
+The CPC initiative ended in December 2016.

 The CPC initiative integrates a defined payment model with a specific practice redesign model to support improved care, better health for populations, and lower health costs through improvement: